 KEES VEENENBOS / SCIENCE PHOTO LIBRARY KEES VEENENBOS / SCIENCE PHOTO LIBRARY

 Eroded Martian landscape.
 Image 1 of 2.
-Computer artwork looking east along Mariner Valley (Valles Marineris) on Mars, where water would have flowed 3.5 billion years ago.
-Mars is now a desert world, as its thin atmosphere and weak gravity could not keep the water.
-Melas Chasma canyon (centre to upper right) and Candor Chasma canyon (upper left) form part of the massive Mariner Valley crack in the Martian crust near the equator.
-The image is hundreds of kilometres wide and the canyon walls are several kilometres high, The topography was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.
-For water in this area, see image R350/170.
+Computer artwork looking east along the edge of the Isidis Planitia (Isidis Plain, left) on Mars.
+Isidis Plain, a lowland area that is several kilometres lower than the highlands to the south.
+The thin Martian atmosphere and weak gravity could not keep the water, and Mars became a desert world.
+The crater mountains of the Libya Montes are seen down right.
+This image is hundreds of kilometres wide.
+The topography was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.
+For water in this area, see image R350/172.

 Model release not required.
 Property release not required.